yashhooda1/Virtual-TA-Chatbot/README.md

 This purpose of this project was to build a Virtual TA chatbot that can assist professors in asking student's questions.
 Used python libraries to build an AI model that satisfy teacher's requests.

 Instructions for running this bot
-1. Open command prompt and run the following commands.
+1. Open command prompt and change the directory path to the pathway of the folder where the chatbot is located and run the following commands.
 Make sure you have python 3.4 or newer installed or else it won't run.

 python3 -m venv rasa_env